PhilippFeO/grocery-shopper/README.md

 ## Syntax completion for Neovim
 - I have written a source for Neovim, ie. [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), which completes the ingredients.
 You can find it in my Repos or [here](https://github.com/PhilippFeO/cmp-csv).
 Having syntax completion provides you from typos, duplication and remembering which `Ingredient` is already with URL available.

+## Syntax completion for bash
+Append the contents of [syntax_completion.sh](./syntax_completion.sh) to you `~/.bashrc` to enable auto completion for the recipes in your `recipes/` directory.
+In case you don't use `~/Documents/grocery_shopper`, you have to exchange the value of `recipe_dir` in the script.
+Auto completion is not activated automatically bis `pip intall -e .`!
+You have to do it manually.

 ## Some thoughts on 6.